-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 - the post-docketing review.

-Pre-docketing review: Upon receiving the initial notification package, SAMR starts a pre-docketing review to check whether all the necessary information and documents are provided.
-If they find any important information missing, they will request additional information from the notifying parties.
-The parties are then expected to respond to these requests within a specified period – usually one or two weeks.
+Pre-docketing review: Upon receiving the initial notification package, SAMR starts a pre-docketing review to check whether all necessary information and documentation have been provided.
+If it finds any important information missing, it will request additional information from the notifying parties.
+The parties are expected to respond to these requests within a specified period – usually one or two weeks.
 Multiple rounds of supplementary submissions might be needed before SAMR officially accepts the case.
-Once the parties have provided comprehensive responses to all the requests, SAMR issues a case docketing notice, marking the start of the post-docketing review, which is explained below.
+Once the parties have provided comprehensive responses to all the requests, SAMR will issue a case docketing notice, marking the start of the post-docketing review, which is explained below.

 The timeframe for the pre-docketing review is not specifically defined by law and can vary significantly, ranging from several weeks to several months.
 This variation depends on factors such as: